OctopusDeploy/docs/docs/deploying-applications/configuration-files/index.md

-When deploying to an environment named "**Test**", Octopus will execute the transforms in this order:Â `YourService.exe.Release.config`, followed by `YourService.exe.Test.config`.
+When deploying to an environment named "**Test**", Octopus will execute the transforms in this order: `YourService.exe.Release.config`, followed by `YourService.exe.Test.config`.

 :::success
 You can see how this is actually done by our [open source Calamari project](https://github.com/OctopusDeploy/Calamari/blob/master/source/Calamari/Deployment/Conventions/ConfigurationTransformsConvention.cs).